When Wannier centers jump: Critical points between atomic insulating phases: Introduction

 We observe that this already is realized for the quantum critical point between the two phases of the one-dimensional SSH chain in the presence of interactions.
 For both the bosonic and fermionic SSH chains, the quantum critical point realizes a Luttinger liquid, without quasiparticles.

 Going to higher dimension, at the transition between two atomic insulators of \textit{bosons} in $(2+1)$ dimensions, we find critical points described by $N_f=4$ QED$_3$, a theory of $4$ massless Dirac fermions coupled to an emergent $U(1)$ gauge field.
-This theory has appeared as effective descriptions of systems such as algebraic spin liquids \cite{rantner_prl_2001,hermele_prb_2004,hastings_prb_2000,hermele_prb_2005,hermele_prb_2005_erratum,ran_prl_2007,hermele_prb_2008}.
-Furthermore, QED$_3$ can appear as a quantum critical point in strongly correlated lattice magnets \cite{zhang_scipost_2025,zhang2025unnecessaryquantumcriticalitysu3}.
-From analytic and numerical calculations \cite{Appelquist_prl_1988,chesterjhep2016,li_2022_jhep,poland_prd_2022,he_scipost_2022,li2022plb}, this theory is believed to be a conformal field theory (CFT) in the IR.
+This theory has previously appeared as an effective description of quantum phases of matter such as algebraic spin liquids \cite{rantner_prl_2001,hermele_prb_2004,hastings_prb_2000,hermele_prb_2005,hermele_prb_2005_erratum,ran_prl_2007,hermele_prb_2008}, which can arise as ground states of frustrated magnets.
+QED$_3$ can also arise as an ``unnecessary'' quantum critical point within lattice magnets \cite{zhang_scipost_2025,zhang2025unnecessaryquantumcriticalitysu3}.
+Moreover, many magnetically ordered states can be obtained by tuning away from a lattice QED$_3$ critical point \cite{song_nat_2019}.
+From analytic and numerical calculations \cite{Appelquist_prl_1988,chesterjhep2016,li_2022_jhep,poland_prd_2022,he_scipost_2022,li2022plb}, QED$_3$ is believed to be a conformal field theory (CFT) in the IR.
+Therefore, in contrast to the theory of deconfined criticality \cite{senthil2023deconfined}, in which later work showed that the putative field theory of the transition was weakly first order and discontinuous \cite{nahum_prx_2015,ma_prb_2020}, the existing evidence for the conformality of $N_f=4$ QED$_3$ is very well established.

-The stability of the QED$_3$ critical point and consequently, the exact nature of the phase transition, is chiefly governed by how the microscopic (UV) lattice symmetries embed into the emergent continuum (IR) symmetries of the quantum critical theory \cite{song_prx_2017,song_nat_2019,zhang_scipost_2025}.
+The stability of the QED$_3$ critical point and consequently, the exact nature of the phase transition, is chiefly governed by how the microscopic (UV) lattice symmetries embed into the emergent continuum (IR) symmetries of the quantum critical theory \cite{song_prx_2020,song_nat_2019,zhang_scipost_2025}.
 At the lattice level, space group symmetries such as discrete translations, rotations, and discrete symmetries such as time reversal impose stringent conditions on which operators can be realized in the low energy effective theory.
 Even independent of the microscopic theory, the embedding of UV symmetries into the IR theory is subject to constraints from the 't Hooft anomalies of the UV theory, which arise from the Lieb-Schultz-Mattis-Oshikawa-Hastings (LSMOH) theorems \cite{lieb_ann_1961,oshikawa_prl_2000,hastings_2004_prb}.

 If the symmetry embedding in the IR permits no relevant operators other than the single one needed to tune to the critical point, then QED$_3$ can emerge as a stable fixed point that describes a continuous transition between the two insulating phases.
 However, if lattice symmetries are insufficient to protect the critical theory and a relevant monopole perturbation is allowed, then the QED$_3$ theory will confine, and the phase transition will generically become first-order.